CSCI4850/S20-team2-project/notes.md

 ### Q's for Dr. Phillips
 - How to cite Galaxy Zoo: Mergers data.
-- Can we use the JupyterLab server for our project?
-    - Would we have a shared workspace?
 - How specific can the milestones be?